Boaz1003/SGE2Hist/README.md

     model.train(dataset)
     ```

-**Pre-trained Model Weights**：You can download the pre-trained model weights from:
+**Pre-trained Model Weights**：You can download the pre-trained model weights from:"https://pan.baidu.com/s/1YxcC95lApwpzi27LoUBldw?pwd=wodz"
 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.